c4arl0s/8Remotes/README.md

 $ git config user.mail mary.example@icloud.com
 ```

-You may recall from the first module that we used a **--global** flag to set the configuration for the entire Git installation.
-But since Mary's repository is on the local **filesystem**, she needs a **local** configuration.
+You may recall from the first module that we used a --global flag to set the configuration for the entire Git installation. **But since Mary's repository is on the local filesystem, she needs a local configuration**.

 ```console
 $ ls .git